norlab-ulaval/workshop_field_robotics_icra2025/README.md

 - The review process is single-blind.
 - Submissions should contain a clear focus on field robotics and feature lessons learned and/or field experience reports.
 - We welcome prospective and conceptual papers as well.
-- The papers should be submitted on Microsoft CMT: [FRICRA2024](https://cmt3.research.microsoft.com/FRICRA2024/)
+- The papers should be submitted on Microsoft CMT: *TBD*
 - Accepted papers will be available on the workshop website.
 The authors of accepted papers will be invited to present their results in a poster session during the workshop.

 # Organizers